VarianceDigital/cat-checker/README.md

-# Catchecker for CarLoader APP and HTML seite
+# Cat Checker for _CarLoader_ APP and HTML seite

 ## Overview

-In this repo you'll find the source code for the catchecker service module.
+In this repo you'll find the source code for the Cat Checker service module.

-The catchecker service site has only one endpoint:
+The Cat Checker service site has only two endpoint:
 - /checkcatimages
 - /checkcatimages-api